 - Insufficient VM disk read/write speed.
 For more information, see Azure Storage Troubleshooting.

 On-premises device external facing interface

-If the on-premises VPN device Internet-facing IP address is included in the local network definition in Azure, you may experience inability to bring up the VPN, sporadic disconnects, or performance issues.
+If the on-premises VPN device Internet-facing IP address is included in the local network address space definition in Azure, you may experience inability to bring up the VPN, sporadic disconnects, or performance issues.